 Cairn Gorm with a summit of 4,084ft is one of the most well known summits in Scotland and a must-do for so many walkers.
 Strangely, although it is not the highest of the Cairngorm mountains, it is the one that has given its name to the range.

-Of course, you can hike up and down without restrictions but it’s requested that you stick as close to paths as possible.
+Of course, you can hike up and down without restrictions around the ski centre but it’s requested that you stick as close to paths as possible.

 The Park’s tallest